masshirodev/gpc-ide/src/routes/tools/docs/content/ide/04-modules.md

 - **Options**: User-configurable parameters shown in the OLED menu
 - **Extra variables**: Additional runtime variables the module needs

+### In Flow-Based Games

+Modules are added as **module nodes** in the Flow Editor.
+Each module node:

+- Embeds the module's trigger and combo code
+- Renders the module's OLED menu options as sub-nodes
+- Integrates with the flow's code generation pipeline
+- Supports configurable trigger conditions

+### In Config-Based Games

-When you add a module to a game, the build pipeline generates:
+When you add a module to a config-based game, the build pipeline generates:

 1. A dedicated `.gpc` file with the module's code
 2. OLED menu entries for the module's options